-DMCA takedown notice says hackers stole “thousands” of internal HBO documents
+DMCA filing says hackers stole ‘thousands’ of internal HBO docs — but company denies emails taken

 The hack of HBO isn’t limited to a handful of Game of Thrones episodes; a DMCA takedown notice issued on behalf of the company says hackers stole “thousands of Home Box Office (HBO) internal company documents.”
 And, as the notice indicates, the data is already in the wild.

-Variety first noticed the notice., which was filed by IP Echelon, a company that performs such duties for a number of media companies.
+Variety first noticed the notice, which was filed by IP Echelon, a company that performs such duties for a number of media companies.
 Hundreds of gigabytes of “copyrighted items including documents, images, videos and sound” were being served from a site that has since been taken down.
 It originally prominently advertised “HBO HACKED” as well as the twin taglines “Winter in [sic] coming” and “HBO is falling.”

 Links to several unreleased shows were provided, including Game of Thrones with its scripts, as you have probably heard, but also some not due to air for months: episodes 1 and 2 of the Bill Hader vehicle Barry, for instance.

-Note: Update: An internal email sent to employees from CEO Richard Plepler says that the company believes emails were not in fact accessed: